 The truth is always somewhere in between, isn’t it?

-Is a ‘full-stack designer’ a new phenomenon, in the first place?
+Is a ‘full-stack designer’ in agile software development a new phenomenon in the first place?
 We are sure it isn’t.
 It’s typical for small teams, especially startups, to have members that play multiple roles.
 Haven’t you heard stories of designer co-founders who were there from the very beginning, when the company didn’t even have a product yet?
 They did the research, branded it and created pitch decks, generated innovative ideas, designed and brought the designs to life, project-managed and marketed, they improved the product on and on...
 And now they are legends while other designers are still a fundamental part of the product.

 The borders between design and front-end development were always thin.
 Nowadays, you can see almost every front-end developer not only coding, but also building prototypes with the tools like Axure, Proto.io, etc. On the other hand, more and more designers are using tools that generate static pages with beautiful semantic code.
 The evolution of team collaboration has forced many web designers to learn UX design, work alongside a copywriter or developers, and even to manage web development.